Cognigy/Documentation/docs/ai/test/interaction-panel/overview.md

   <img class="image-center" src="{{config.site_url}}ai/tools/images/interaction-panel-start-voice-call.png" width="60%" />
 </figure>

-When the call is ongoing, you will be able to see how long the call is currently active with the help of the call timer below the **End Call** button.
+While the call is ongoing, you can see the current duration of the active call, with the help of the call timer below the **End Call** button.
 In addition,  DTMF (Dual Tone Multi-Frequency) tones can also be inserted during the call using the **Dialpad**.
 You will also be able to see the conversation and follow the test voice call.
-When no voice input comes in from the user, a timeout will be reached and the voice call is terminated.
+If no voice input is received from the user, a timeout will be reached and the voice call is terminated.

 To see and analyze the payload of a recognized voice input, you can click ![expand](../../../assets/icons/expand.svg) indicated on the message fields.